 TERRORISM RISK : HIGH

-Terrorism risk is very high here and attacks could occur anywhere, especially in places visited by foreigners, particularly hotels, shopping malls and tourist’s sites.
-The authorities in Jordan are doing their best to stop the terrorist groups from attacking and have successfully prevented a number of planned attacks.
+Terrorism risk is very high here and attacks could occur anywhere, especially in places visited by foreigners, particularly hotels, shopping malls, and tourist sites.
+The authorities in Jordan are doing their best to stop the terrorist groups from attacking and have successfully prevented several planned attacks.

 SCAMS RISK : MEDIUM